Jewelryland/DataMining_IMDb/MySQL_Commands.md

 mysql> Select * from table_name \G
 ```

-For outputing the query results intoa file
+For outputing the query results into a file

 ```
 select * from aka_name INTO OUTFILE '/home/saish/Documents/DataMining/Project/aka_name.csv'